 Advanced Degrees or Certifications:

 In addition to a bachelor's degree, having a Master’s degree in Education, English, Linguistics, or a related field can make a candidate more attractive.
-Similarly, additional certifications like a CELTA (Certificate in English Language Teaching to Adults) or advanced TEFL certifications can further bolster your credentials.
+Similarly, additional certifications like a TEFL (Teaching English as a Foreign Language), TESOL (Teaching English to Speakers of Other Languages), or CELTA (Certificate in English Language Teaching to Adults) can further bolster your credentials.
 These advanced qualifications not only deepen your understanding of the teaching process but also show a commitment to your development as an educator.

 Language Skills: